emiliodacosta/renovato/README.md

 I did not use latitude or longitude because ZIP codes and the API I found for them (http://www.zipcodeapi.com/) seemed simpler.
 I also did not include a maximum distance as a factor that would disqualify matches where contractors are too far from a project.
 However, if using lat/long or including a maximum distance were requirement, I do know how I would go about implementing them.

 To run app locally:
--run rails db:reset
+run rails db:reset
--navigate to localhost:3000
+and navigate to localhost:3000

 Click buttons to match contractors to projects!

 If you get a "429 Too Many Requests" error, swap the keys for the ZipCodeApi GET requests being made at app/models/project.rb:30 and app/controllers/projects_controller.rb:18

 Enjoy!